Contracting company slapped with violations after woman critically injured by falling metal in North End

-BOSTON (WHDH) - Boston has slapped a contracting company working on the construction of a building at 47 Commercial Wharf East on Atlantic Avenue with violations after a woman was struck and critically injured by a piece of falling construction equipment Thursday.
+BOSTON (WHDH) - BOSTON (WHDH) – The City of Boston has slapped a contracting company working on the construction of a building at 47 Commercial Wharf East on Atlantic Avenue with violations after a woman was struck and critically injured by a piece of falling construction equipment Thursday.

 The city’s Inspectional Services Department was sent to investigate the structural integrity of the property following the incident and found that the work done at the site exceeded the terms of the permit issued to Corolla Contracting in May, according to a news release.